GWR jigsaws

 Painted by the artist Warwick Goble.
 This image was used on a poster entitled SOUTHERN IRELAND which promoted a Free illustrated booklet obtainable at G.W.R.
 Stations and Offices.
 The picture shows the Gap of Dunloe with the river crossed by a bridge in the distance.
 Close examination of what at first may seem to be an empty landscape reveals eleven cows grazing next to the river whilst another has made it up to the road and is grazing on the verge.
 A horse and cart and a walker have just passed by, whilst another two people and a cart can be seen crossing the bridge.

 Originally published with about 150 pieces, the puzzle was enlarged to about 200 pieces in 1934.
+Our first example of the 200 piece puzzle must be an early one as the 150 which was originally printed on the box is covered by a small label amending the size to about 200 pieces.
 Known to have been later sold by Chad Valley under their own brand as an untitled 175 piece puzzle in a traditional lift-off lid type box with wrap around guide picture.

 MOUNTAINS OF KILLARNEY.